University Honors Program

 To complete Honors courses in a timely manner, the following academic progress is suggested:

-The Honors Thesis Project is designed for Junior/Senior year Honors students who want to complete an advanced research project in addition to their other Honors Program requirements.
+The Honors Senior Project is designed for Junior/Senior year Honors students who want to complete an advanced research project in addition to their other Honors Program requirements.
 This project is meant to be an interdisciplinary exercise—we ask that students collaborate with faculty outside of their primary field of study or incorporate multiple disciplines in the research design.
 Students will work closely with a faculty mentor and an outside reader to research, write, revise, and present their work prior to graduation.
 The faculty mentor will ultimately be the arbiter of success with this project.
+Learn more about the Honors Senior Project.

 Required courses: